jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

     :class:`~dendropy.dataobject.tree.Tree`
         A collection of :class:`~dendropy.dataobject.tree.Node` and :class:`~dendropy.dataobject.tree.Edge` objects representing a phylogenetic tree.
         Each :class:`~dendropy.dataobject.tree.Tree` object maintains a reference to a :class:`~dendropy.dataobject.taxon.TaxonSet` object in its attribute, :attr:`~dendropy.dataobject.tree.Tree.taxon_set`, which specifies the set of taxa that are referenced by the tree and its nodes.
-Each :class:`~dendropy.dataobject.tree.Node` object has a :attr:`~dendropy.dataobject.tree.Node.taxon` attribute, which points to a particular :class:`~dendropy.dataobject.taxon.Taxon` object if there is an operational taxonomic unit associated with this node, or is :keyword:`None` if not.
+Each :class:`~dendropy.dataobject.tree.Node` object has a :attr:`~dendropy.dataobject.tree.Node.taxon` attribute (which points to a particular :class:`~dendropy.dataobject.taxon.Taxon` object if there is an operational taxonomic unit associated with this node, or is :keyword:`None` if not), a :attr:`~dendropy.dataobject.tree.Node.parent_node` attribute (which will be :keyword:`None` if the :class:`~dendropy.dataobject.tree.Node` has no parent, e.g., a root node), a :class:`~dendropy.dataobject.tree.Edge` attribute, as well as a list of references to child nodes, a copy of which can be obtained by calling :meth:`~dendropy.dataobject.tree.Node.child_nodes()`.

     :class:`~dendropy.dataobject.tree.TreeList`
         A :class:`list` of :class:`~dendropy.dataobject.tree.Tree` objects.
 A :class:`~dendropy.dataobject.tree.TreeList` object has an attribute, :attr:`~dendropy.dataobject.tree.TreeList.taxon_set`, which specifies the set of taxa that are referenced by all member :class:`~dendropy.dataobject.tree.Tree` elements.
 This is enforced when a :class:`~dendropy.dataobject.tree.Tree` object is added to a :class:`~dendropy.dataobject.tree.TreeList`, with the :class:`~dendropy.dataobject.taxon.TaxonSet` of the :class:`~dendropy.dataobject.tree.Tree` object and all :class:`~dendropy.dataobject.taxon.Taxon` references of the :class:`~dendropy.dataobject.tree.Node` objects in the :class:`~dendropy.dataobject.tree.Tree` mapped to the :class:`~dendropy.dataobject.taxon.TaxonSet` of the :class:`~dendropy.dataobject.tree.TreeList`.